How to Create a Timeless Coastal Home

 Coastal Console Look with Balance of Organic and Classic Shapes

-Before you start imagining an overwhelming amount of seashells, nautical decor, and bright colors, let’s consider moderation.
-Moderation is key to successfully implementing modern coastal style.
-Any time you’re designing for a coastal-inspired space, the color palette should be first on the list.
-A soothing color palette for this aesthetic is similar to being at the shore; think blues, grays, beiges, whites, and greens.
-Keep it light, and then add natural elements like seagrass, rattan, bamboo, and cane to really start bringing home the coastal theme.
-Texture is a key component for coastal style homes.
+Keep it light by adding lighter wood tones and then add natural elements like seagrass, rattan, bamboo, and cane to really start bringing home the coastal theme.
+Texture is a key component for coastal-style homes.
 This can be found in anything from accessories to larger furniture pieces.
-For furniture, consider utilizing lighter woods & linen upholstery to help create a bright & airy feel.
-Pops of bright white trim, cabinets and accessories are ideal to set the stage for a modern coastal home.
+For furniture, consider a subtle approach by utilizing lighter woods & linen upholstery to help create a bright & airy feel.
+Pops of crisp whites like the trim, cabinets, and accessories are ideal to set the stage for a modern coastal home.

 coastal style bathroom